The following components are used in the listed order to select those applicants offered a position in our program.

 Applicants are expected to choose appropriate referees to complete the Confidential Assessment Forms and write letters of reference.
 Referees should have extensive personal knowledge of the applicant and be in a position to reasonably make statements concerning the applicant's character, personal qualities and academic capabilities.
 It is recognized that referees may not be in a position to evaluate all of the characteristics requested; however, applicants should ensure that, in choosing their three referees, the subject areas are covered.
 At least one referee should be a non-academic/character referee.

-Based on GPA, MCAT, Sketch and Reference Letter scores, a rank order list is generated.
+Based on GPA, MCAT, CASPer, Sketch and Reference Letter scores, a rank order list is generated.
 Approximately 500 of the top ranking applicants are invited to come to Queen’s for an interview.
 If an applicant chooses to withdraw or decline their interview, we will offer the interview spot to the next person on the rank order list.

 The goal of using the MMI is to more effectively assess non-cognitive qualities of an applicant, which could include empathy, critical thinking, ethical decision making and communication skills.
+Selected candidates will be invited to the MMI portion.
+From the applicants that complete the MMI component, a select number of these candidates will then be invited for a panel interview.

 Successful applicants are reviewed and ranked by the Admissions Committee and offers are made based on a ranked list.
 The rank order list is comprised of applicant scores from the Sketch, Letters of Reference and Interview Scores.
 Offers will be made after the first round on a rolling basis until the class has been filled.
 Once the class is complete all waitlisted applicants will be informed that offers are no longer being made.